gwleuverink/bundle/docs/advanced-usage.md

 <x-bundle import="lodash" as="lodash" /> <!-- 78kb -->
 ```

+## Sourcemaps

+Sourcemaps are disabled by default.
+You may enable this by setting the `BUNDLE_SOURCEMAPS_ENABLED` to true or by publishing and updating the bundle config.

+Sourcemaps will be generated in a separate file so this won't affect performance for the end user.

 ## Artisan commands

 There are a couple of commands at your disposal: